-Blumenauer’s support for animal rights has earned him a 100% favorable rating from the Humane Society of the United States in the 113th Congress, a 100%+ for the first term of the 114th Congress, as well as a reputation as one of the foremost advocates of animal welfare in Congress today.
+Blumenauer’s support for animal rights has earned him a 100% favorable rating from the Humane Society of the United States in the 114th Congress as well as a reputation as one of the foremost advocates of animal welfare in Congress today.
 Blumenauer has sponsored or cosponsored over a dozen bills that have improved the lives of farm animals, pets, and animals around the world.
-In the 114th Congress, Blumenauer co-chairs the Congressional Animal Protection Caucus (CAPC) along with Rep. Fitzpatrick (R-PA).
+In the 115th Congress, Blumenauer co-chairs the Congressional Animal Protection Caucus (CAPC) along with Rep. Buchanan (R-FL).

 In 2007, in recognition of his leadership and commitment to animal protection, Blumenauer was named Humane Legislator of the Year by the Humane Society.

 "Representative Blumenauer has been one of the best and most effective voices for animal protection in the US Congress.
 On the major policy debates relating to animal protection, Rep. Blumenauer is in the forefront, and we are enormously grateful to him for his passion and leadership" — Wayne Pacelle, President and CEO of The Humane Society of the United States

 Blumenauer has lead the effort banning animal fighting and helping law enforcement combat its cruelty.
 In 2007, Blumenauer introduced the Animal Fighting Enforcement Prohibition Act which strengthened law enforcement against the barbaric crime of animal fighting.